Home Heat Pump Guide

 It's worth putting heat pump noise in context.
 Your existing heating system isn't silent:

-• Oil boiler: 60-70 dB during operation — significantly louder than a heat pump.
+• Oil boiler: 60-70 dB during operation — significantly louder than a heat pump

-• Air conditioning units: Similar technology to a heat pump, and widely accepted on commercial and residential buildings.
+• Air conditioning units: Similar technology to a heat pump, and widely accepted

 A heat pump replaces an internal noise source (boiler) with an external one.
 The trade-off is different, not necessarily worse.